Home

 Trash to Prioress Murrpray

-- Lightspawn - These melee and cast Purification, a non-interruptible spell that does high damage over 6 seconds.
-This can be disrupted mid-cast with stops and it will not re-cast.
+• Lightspawn - These melee and cast Purification, a non-interruptible spell that does high damage over 6 seconds.
+This mob cannot be disrupted with stops either, so you must simply heal this damage.
 When low on health, they will cast Burst of LIght, dealing lethal damage in a radius around themselves as well as healing all allies in that same radius for 35% HP.
 This can be disrupted with stops, but it does kill the Lightspawn, so it is best to let it cast unless there are other, more dangerous mobs in the radius.

 Prioress Murrpray